 The work of directors who have made major contributions to film is examined.
 Focus is limited to one or two directors.
 This course may be repeated for credit with a change in content.

-Prerequisite: FILM 219 or consent of program director.
+Prerequisite: FILM 219 or FILM 219W, or consent of program director.

 Offered: Alternate years.